 Pay with the hand.

-Come August 1st, employees at the Wisconsin-based Three Square Market (32M) who volunteer to be implanted with RFID (Radio Frequency ID) chips will be able to do an array of activities with the wave of a hand.
-The microchip will allow implanted employees to login to their computer, open doors, store medical information, and pay for purchases.
-The company, which develops software for vending machines, is expecting 50 of its employees to volunteer to get implanted.
+Employees at the Wisconsin-based Three Square Market (32M) who volunteered to be implanted with RFID (Radio Frequency ID) chips can now do an array of activities with the wave of a hand.
+The microchip allows implanted employees to login to their computer, open doors, store medical information, and pay for purchases.
+The company, which develops software for vending machines, said 41 of its 85 employees underwent voluntarily microchipping at the "chip party".

 According to the company, this is the first time a United States company is providing implanted technology to its employees.
 The initiative by 32M is being done in partnership with the Swedish company BioHax.